 The team which has possesion of the disc must attempt to move the disc into position so that they may score a goal.
-A player may propel the disc in any way he wishes.
-The Frisbee may never be handed from player to player.
+A player may propel the disc in any way he/she wishes.
+The disc may never be handed from player to player.
 In order for the disc to go from one player to another, it must at some time be in the air.

-No player may walk, run, or take steps while in possession of the disc.
+No player may walk, run or take steps while in possession of the disc.
 The momentum of the receiver, however, must be taken into consideration.
-Should a player take steps obviously not required to stop, play stops, he returns to the point where he gained possession, and play resumes when both teams are ready.
+Should a player take steps obviously not required to stop, a foul is called.
 The player in possession may pivot on one foot, as in basketball.
-The thrower may not change his pivot foot.
+The thrower may not change the pivot foot.
+If the thrower changes the pivot foot, a foul is called.
 Only one player may guard the person in possession of the disc.
-The disc may not be wrenched from the grasp of an opposing player, or knocked from his/her hand.
+The disc may not be wrenched from the grasp of an opposing player or knocked from his/her hand.
+If the disc is dropped by the thrower without interference by a defender, a turnover results.
+If the disc is simultaneously caught, offense retains possession.